OneUptime/oneuptime/HelmChart/Public/oneuptime/README.md

 - [ ] Please make sure you have a backups enabled for your PVCs.
 This is outside the scope of this chart.
 Please refer to your cloud provider's documentation on how to enable backups for PVCs.
 - [ ] Please make sure you have static passwords for your database passswords (for redis, clickhouse and postgres).
 You can refer to Bitnami documentation on how to set static passwords for these databases.
+- [ ] Please set `oneuptimeSecret` and `encryptionSecret` to a long random string.
+You can use a password generator to generate these strings.

 ## Releases